-“They had hubris and disdain for the industry, and no real vision for what their model would be,” says Michelle Knapp, a construction specialist and cofounder of FunForm, a startup focused on building retrofits.
+“They had hubris and disdain for the industry, and no real vision for what their model would be,” says Michele Knapp, a construction specialist and founder of FunForm, a startup focused on building retrofits.
 “They were using technology to build an Edsel.
 If you’re using robots to build an Edsel, you’re still building an Edsel.”

 Katerra’s all-encompassing vision of reforming the construction world, using billions of dollars in investment to build an entirely new production system from the ground up, showcased stereotypical Silicon Valley arrogance.
 It also has had a fraction of the impact of European models that seek to retrofit using a simple, straightforward, and standard set of parts.